Gaoming, Foshan

-Gaoming (Note: formerly romanized as Koming; Gaoming has also been romanized as Kaou Ming.) is an urban district of Foshan, Guangdong, China.
+Gaoming, (Note: Gaoming has also been romanized as Kaou Ming.) formerly officially romanized as Koming from Cantonese, is an urban district of Foshan, Guangdong, China.
 Gaoming is located west of downtown Foshan and had a population of 469,038 during the 2020 census.
 It covers an area of 967.4 sqkm.

 History

 There were inhabitants settled in the region around four thousand years.
 Under the Qing, Gaoming County was administered as part of the commandery of Zhaoqing.

 Administration divisions

 Gaoming District is located within Foshan of Pearl River Delta region.
 Neighboring county-level cities, districts, and counties are Gaoyao to the North, Xinxing County to the West, Heshan to the South, Nanhai District and Sanshui District to the East, respectively.
 The district is divided into one subdistrict and three towns.